 Be prepared to be amazed when going potty

-How can one talk about Tokyo, or Japan, without mentioned their toilets?
+How can one talk about Tokyo, or Japan, without mentioning their toilets?

 The Japanese has outdone the rest of the world in the toilet department.
 They come with seat warmers and built in bidets.
 You can control the water direction and temperature from a control panel.
 Some would have soundtracks to serenade you with while you do your business.